CitadelCS/hangman_flask_app/README.md

 ### Prerequisites

 What things you need to install the software and how to install them:
+1. Download Docker desktop
+2. Find your IDE, I used IntelliJ
+3. Setup your python environment and edit your run configuration
+4. Make sure you install your requirements.txt

 ### Tutorials